zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 If the `auth` member is in some other unsupported format, the connection attempt is *declined*.

-**Security concerns**: Do not construct a connect string with an `socket_canonical` field unless you have some way to guarantee that an attacker cannot bind to the address specified in the `socket` field.
+**Security concerns**: Do not construct a connect point with an `socket_canonical` field unless you have some way to guarantee that an attacker cannot bind to the address specified in the `socket` field.

 #### Authentication type "none"

-When the `auth` member of a regular connect string is "none", the connect string is claiming that no real authentication is necessary.
+When the `auth` member of a regular connect point is "none", the connect point is claiming that no real authentication is necessary.

 > The "none" method is appropriate in cases where
 > the client's ability to connect to the specified socket